CZ-NIC/knot-resolver/daemon/bindings/modules.rst

 .. function:: modules.load(name)

    :param string name: Module name, e.g. "hints"
-   :return: boolean
+   :return: ``true`` if modules was (or already is) loaded, error otherwise.

    Load a module by name.

 .. function:: modules.unload(name)

-   :param string name: Module name
+   :param string name: Module name, e.g. "detect_time_jump"
-   :return: boolean
+   :return: ``true`` if modules was unloaded, error otherwise.

    Unload a module by name.
+This is useful for unloading modules loaded by default, mainly for debugging purposes.